ClassicPress/ClassicPress-docs/faq-support.md

 ### Will my current plugins and themes work in ClassicPress?

 All current plugins and themes which work in WordPress 4.9.x, will work in ClassicPress v1.
-If you're experiencing something different, that's probably a bug with ClassicPress, and we'd appreciate you reporting it in the [support forums](https://forums.classicpress.net/c/support), [Slack](https://www.classicpress.net/join-slack/), or [GitHub](https://github.com/ClassicPress/ClassicPress/issues).
+If you're experiencing something different, that's possibly a bug with ClassicPress, and we'd appreciate you reporting it in the [support forums](https://forums.classicpress.net/c/support), [Slack](https://www.classicpress.net/join-slack/), or [GitHub](https://github.com/ClassicPress/ClassicPress/issues).

+There have also been a few occasions where a plugin update has broken compatibility with both WordPress 4.9.x and ClassicPress.
+Whatever the case may be, we recommend contacting the plugin developers and asking them to make their plugin compatible with WordPress 4.9.x (and therefore ClassicPress).

 ### I’m a developer, will I need to learn any new language or framework to develop in ClassicPress?